Chern classes with modulus: Global projective bundle formula

-The following is a consequence of the Friedlander-Lawson moving lemma.\footnote{Direct proof of the lemma might be much easier than the Friedlander-Lawson moving lemma.
-The authors have not given serious thoughts on this.}
+First, we have to construct the maps.
+The following is a consequence of the Friedlander-Lawson moving lemma \cite[Theorem 3.1]{FL98}.
+In the lemma and onwards, the superscript $(-)^\circ $ will be used to indicate that some moving procedure is involved.